 - The disparity between network and point to point must be eliminated by creating a new, single type of transmission service taking the benefits of both types of services into a new transmission service.

-- of receipt.
-N serviceeither
+- PTP is not as flexible as network because network allows a customer to designate several different sources of receipt.
+Network service, as it works now in the OATT, is not extremely flexible either (one year service, etc.), so network plus should take the best of both, plus new and better provisions

 8. ITCs Should Not Have Separate Tariffs